volta-cli/rfcs/text/0000-global-packages.md

 In order to avoid requiring users to keep track of their global packages and manually re-install them whenever they switch Node versions, we can instead manage that for them.
 Using the manifest generated above whenever a package is updated, we will always know which tools the user has available to them.
 Then, whenever they switch to a new major version of Node (with `volta install node@<version>`), we can ensure that the full list of packages is made available by running the appropriate `install` commands.

-In order to be efficient at this change, we should keep a separate manifest for each major version of Node, so that we can perform a diff with the "primary" manifest and deteremine exactly which changes are needed to get the system in a working state.
+In order to be efficient at this change, we should keep a separate manifest for each major version of Node, so that we can perform a diff with the "primary" manifest and determine exactly which changes are needed to get the system in a working state.

 This process may take some time, so we should provide clear visual feedback to the user to indicate that we're refreshing their packages (and if possible, progress on how much is left to do).
 Additionally, while we generally want this behavior to maintain Volta's guarantees about binary availability, there are special cases so we should have a command-line switch to allow users to skip the consolidation if they don't need it.